-Time for that great change of pace gourmet pizza.
+Time for that great change of pace gourmet white pizza with four different cheeses, and chicken on a butter-garlic crust.
 Amaze your family and friends with your good taste and skill.
-Just follow these easy step by step photo instructions.

 With mozzarella, white cheddar, feta, and Parmesan cheese added to butter and garlic coated crust and a little fresh tomato, and the taste is wonderful.
 And adding chicken is the final touch to make this one great pizza.

-This pizza uses less crust than with my normal pizza.
-It just wouldn't seem right on a thick crust.
-Add other toppings of your choice (I always add red onion.
+Add other toppings of your choice.
+I always add red onion.
 Also here I added a farm-fresh green pepper.
-Bacon is a must if you have it on hand).
+Bacon is a must if you have it on hand.

 An easy 5.
 I have done this at least 20 times.
 I could eat it for a week and still want more.